VGandhi27/VGandhi27/README.md

 </p>
 <h1 align="center">Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20" height="20" > </h1>
 <h1 align="center"> It's Vidushi Gandhi, you are on my Github Profile</h1>
    <p>I am a B.Tech undergrad at Echelon Institute of Technology, Faridabad, India pursuing Computer Science Engineering.
-I am a keen learner and love gathering knowledge about new things, technologies and improve my skills with every passing day.
+I am a keen learner and love gathering knowledge about new things, and technologies and improving my skills with every passing day.
 I love to connect with new people and admire everyone having a passion for coding.</p>

 <p align="center">
     Visitor count<br>